Diagnosis of Osteoporosis

 These test results, coupled with assessment of your risk factors for osteoporosis, will help you and your doctor decide which prevention or treatment options are right for you.

-Blood and urine tests —These tests check calcium levels and other substances created when bone is formed or broken down.
-These are called biochemical markers of bone turnover.
-Results indicate whether the process of bone breakdown in your body is occurring at a normal or at an excess rate.
+Blood and urine tests—These tests check calcium and vitamin D levels, and other substances created when bone is formed or broken down.
+Results indicate whether the process of bone breakdown in your body is occurring at a normal or an excess rate.

 - Michael Woods, MD